-Covered respiratory care and home health aide services must be ordered by a physician and related to the active and specific treatment of the covered member.
-Services and care must be provided by a respiratory therapist or a home health aide that is supervised by a skilled service provider in accordance with Medicare guidelines.
+Covered home health aide services must be ordered by a physician and related to the active and specific treatment of the covered member.
+Services and care must be provided by a home health aide that is supervised by a skilled service provider in accordance with Medicare guidelines.